No-Fault Assignment Form – Should You Sign it?

 Your doctor’s only recourse is against the insurance company.
 The doctor can arbitrate the denial or file a lawsuit in court against the insurance company.

-An assignment may only be revoked by your doctor or medical provider if you do not have insurance coverage or if you violate a condition of the policy.
-For instance, you could fail to file a no-fault application within 30 days of the accident which could leave you without coverage or you could fail to appear for a required medical examination by the no-fault doctor.
+An assignment may be revoked by your doctor or medical provider if you do not have insurance coverage or if you violate a condition of the policy.
+For instance, you could fail to file a no-fault application within the required number of days of the accident (30 days in New York) which could leave you without coverage.

 If you have been hurt in a car accident, call a car accident attorney immediately to protect your rights to no-fault benefits and other rights.